eddie-energy/eddie/aiida/ui/README.md

 ### MqttPasswordModal

-Modal displayed after a MQTT data source was successfully added or when reseting the MQTT password.
+Modal displayed after a MQTT data source was successfully added or when resetting the MQTT password.
 Allows users to quickly copy the password to setup the data source.

 ### ConfirmDialog

-Modal displayed whenever the `confirm()` from the [confirm-dialog](./src/composables/confirm-dialog.ts) composeable is called.
-Implement as a custom version of the native `window.alert()` dialog field since that one can not be styled.
+Modal displayed whenever the `confirm()` from the [confirm-dialog](./src/composables/confirm-dialog.ts) composable is called.
+The `confirm()` fuction returns either `false` if the user closes the modal in any way or `true` if they accept the dialog.
 We use this as double confirmation for deleting data sources or revoking permissions.

 ## Alerts

 To show users proper feedback for their actions or to inform them when things go wrong we use toasts.
-Via the [useToast](./src/composables/useToast.ts) composeable we manage a list of [AlertToast](./src/components/AlertToast.vue) components inside the [AlertToastList](./src/components/AlertToastList.vue).
+Via the [useToast](./src/composables/useToast.ts) composable we manage a list of [AlertToast](./src/components/AlertToast.vue) components inside the [AlertToastList](./src/components/AlertToastList.vue).
 Toasts are typically only displayed for a set amount of time and can be created by calling either the general `notify()` function or the more specific functions `info()`, `warn()`, `danger()` and `success()`.
+Modal displayed after a MQTT data source was successfully added or when resetting the MQTT password.
+Allows users to quickly copy the password to setup the data source.

 ## Buttons